devopsgroup-io/catapult/README.md

 ### Debug Output ###

 Debug output, unlike logging, is a configuration that outputs exceptions on-screen of your website while you're developing in LocalDev for convenience.
 It also aligns with the testing activies as defined in [Release Management](#release-management).
-Debug output is configured at two levels; PHP and software specific, the below chart provides a breakdown.
+Debug output is configured at two levels; PHP and software-specific, the below chart provides a breakdown.

 | LocalDev | Test | QC | Production
 |----------|------|----|-----------